rosyberti/website/advanced-python/numpy-methods-operations.md

 ---
 layout: page
-title: Advanced Python for Finance
+title: NumPy Methods and Operations
 ---

 In this lesson, we will be working through various operations included in the NumPy library.